emilygfagan/cybersecurity-projects/honeytoken-system/README.md

-# Honeytoke System - Project Overview
+# Honeytoken System - Project Overview

 This project is built as an extension of the [`Fagan Systems Active Directory lab`](https://github.com/emilygfagan/active-directory/blob/main/README.md) — a fictional company environment designed to simulate enterprise IT infrastructure.
 The honeytoken system enhances that environment by introducing deception-based security controls, such as fake files and monitoring traps, to detect unauthorized activity within the domain.